kgodden/burlington/README.md

 ./burlo.exe <.hex or .prg file>

-Next on the to to list is to implement Interrupt support (if I ever get around to it)!
+Next on the to do list is to implement interrupt support (if I ever get around to it)!

-I am also working on writing a very simple monitor program in 6502 assembly language to run on it too (BurloMon)
+In the mean time, I am working on writing a very simple monitor program in 6502 assembly language to run on it too (BurloMon)

 This project is named after the (once) famous hotel in Dublin called the Burlington where I first was introduced to the Commodore 64.